jkearins/ESP32_mkfatfs/README.md

 #### Example functions

-* register FAT as VFS file system; if the fs is not mounted the system will halt
+* registers FAT as VFS file system; if the fs is not mounted the system will halt
-* list files in root directory
+* lists files in root directory

 **Example output:**